Make it Spin!

 The SPARK MAX Motor Controller includes a Smart Current Limit feature that can adjust the applied output to the motor to maintain a constant phase current.

-Warning: setting current limits outside of the suggested ranges listed above may cause severe damage to components
+Warning: Setting current limits outside of the suggested ranges listed above may cause unintended overload and severe damage to components that are not covered by warranty.

-For the SPARK MAX to remember its new configuration through a power-cycle, the settings must be saved.
-To do this, press the Burn Flash button on the bottom of the page.
+The settings must be saved for the SPARK MAX to remember its new configuration through a power cycle.
+To do this, press the Burn Flash button at the bottom of the page.
 It will take a few seconds to save, indicated by the loading symbol on the button.

 Any settings saved this way will be remembered when the device is powered back on.
 You can always restore the factory defaults if you need to reset the device.